McIntosh-Lab/plspy/docs/source/index.rst

-.. pls-tvb documentation master file, created by sphinx-quickstart on Thu Jan 23 12:10:10 2020.
+.. plspy documentation master file, created by sphinx-quickstart on Wed Mar 23 13:15:26 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to plsrri's documentation!
+Welcome to plspy's documentation!
 ===================================

-.. automodule:: plsrri
+.. automodule:: plspy
-   :members:
+   :members: pls

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
    :caption: Contents:

-   modules
+   /plspy
+   /modules

 Indices and tables
 ==================